 Seán was born in 1961, is married to Orla O’ Brien from Raheny and has four children, three boys and one girl.
-Having always lived on Dublin’s northside, he attended St. Paul’s College in Raheny before completing a B.A. degree in Economics and Politics in Trinity College Dublin.
+Having always lived on Dublin’s Northside, he attended St. Paul’s College in Raheny before completing a B.A. degree in Economics and Politics in Trinity College Dublin.

-He was a Member of Dublin City Council for the “Artane” Electoral Area from 1985 – 2003 and was re-elected to the Council again in 2014 for the “Clontarf” Electoral Area where he served until 2016..
+He was a Member of Dublin City Council for the “Artane” Electoral Area from 1985 – 2003 and was re-elected to the Council again in 2014 for the “Clontarf” Electoral Area where he served until 2016.
 He was a Member of Seanad Eireann from 1987 – 1992 before entering Dáil Eireann in 1992, on his third attempt.
-He was a Member of the Dáil for Dublin North Central until 2011 and was re-elected in 2016 for the constituency of Dublin Bay North.
+He was a Member of the Dáil for Dublin North Central until 2011 and was re-elected in 2016 and 2020 for the constituency of Dublin Bay North.

 He represented Fianna Fail nationwide as National Chairman of Ógra Fianna Fáil and as a member of the National Executive of the Party.

 He has always taken an active interest in local affairs and served on various local bodies including the boards of Beaumont Hospital, the Orthopaedic Hospital in Clontarf, St. Vincent’s Hospital in Fairview and the Northside Partnership Limited.
-He is fully committed to the preservation of Dublin Bay as an amenity for all.
+He is fully committed to the preservation of the Dublin Bay Biosphere as an amenity for all.